Vũ Hà Anh: Early life and education

 Hà Anh was born on 10 April 1982 by her mother Lệ Hà, a journalist.
 She has a younger sister Hà Mi born seven years later and a similar-aged cousin named Đốm.
 When she was nine, her grandmother gave her Michael Jackson's album Dangerous, sparking her a love for music.
-She studied at Hanoi – Amsterdam High School in Vietnam and abroad at Broomsgrove School in England.
-During her freshman year at the University of Reading, she was persuaded by her employer and mother to pursue becoming a fashion model.
+She studied at Hanoi – Amsterdam High School in Vietnam and abroad at Bromsgrove School in England.
+At the age of 18, Ha Anh started working as a model at MOT Models in England, which is considered the starting point of her artistic career.
+She claimed that during her first year at the University of Reading, she was persuaded by her employer and mother to pursue becoming a fashion model.